Ankrishh/SREngineer/content/dynatrace/docguide/about.md

 <br/>

 **Important:**
-- This is not an exhaustive or official guide and is a continuously evolving page.
+- This is not an exhaustive or official guide and is a continuously evolving section.
 Please use as light reference.
 - Dynatrace official documentation 👉[Welcome to Dynatrace Help](https://www.dynatrace.com/support/help/)